 When working project-based, there are various methods for working efficiently - and one of the most popular is Kanban.
 In this article, we will explain what Kanban is, and how to set up a Kanban board for your project.

 The essence of Kanban

-One of the most well-known methods for working efficiently in projects is kanban.
-Kanban is a dynamic and flexible project model, where flow is a central concept: Kanban visualizes the work flow in the project in a clear way, which facilitates good collaboration and open communication in the projects.
+One of the most well-known methods for working efficiently on projects is Kanban.
+Kanban is a dynamic and flexible project model, where flow is a central concept: Kanban visualizes the workflow in the project in a clear way, which facilitates good collaboration and open communication in the projects.

 The starting point for project management in kanban is a task board, to which all participants in the project have access.

-On the task board, the entire work process is visually presented, and a column is set up for each step in the workflow.
+The entire work process is visually presented on the task board, and a column is set up for each step in the workflow.

 - To do - tasks to be done (a kind of backlog)